Introduction – Ohana ukulele review

 This option does tend to feel kinda cheap and flimsy, especially if we compare it to other models that are in the same price bracket.

-This uke is not a usual selection, however, it is one that seems definitely worth the risk.
+This uke is not a usual selection, however, it seems definitely worth the risk.

 It offers something different and combines this uniqueness with an excellent sound that is appropriate for a wide range of players of all experience levels and playing styles.